roidrage/paperplanes/work-with-me.md

 * Product- and business-focus with a technology angle
 * Developer tooling, B2B, SaaS, enterprise software and sales

-I’m looking to join a growth stage company (5-10+ MM ARR, or post Series A; 15+ people in engineering) that values diversity and inclusion, and where technology is a key part of the business, and where I can help grow and scale the engineering teams to the next level.
+I’m looking to join a growth stage company (5-10+ MM ARR, or post Series A; 15+ people in engineering) that values diversity and inclusion, where technology is a key part of the business, and where I can help grow and scale the engineering teams to the next level.

 Interested?
-Feel free to get in touch via LinkedIn or email (mathias@paperplanes.de), or share my LinkedIn profile.
+Feel free to get in touch via LinkedIn or [email](mailto:mathias@paperplanes.de), or feel free to share my [LinkedIn profile](https://www.linkedin.com/in/mathias-meyer-50a753aa/).